-- 1. Identify physical points of vulnerability in simple networks . - 2.
-Compare and contrast symmetric and asymmetric encryption systems and their vulnerability to - 3.attack, and explain the characteristics of hybrid systems. - 4.
-Evaluate the computer network and information security needs of an organization. - 5.
-Formulate, update and communicate short- and long-term organizational cyber-security strategies and policies. - 6.
-Troubleshoot, maintain and update an enterprise-level information security system.
+- 1. Identify physical points of vulnerability in simple networks and security needs of an organization. - 2.
+Evaluate the Legal Perspective of Cybercrime and Cyber Security. - 3.
+Formulate, update and communicate short- and long-term organizational cyber-security strategies and policies. - 4.
+Troubleshoot, maintain and update an enterprise-level information security system. - 5.
+Investigate the Cybercrime with the help of Cyber Forensic.